the-moog/stospice/README.md

 "A" predefined device and its tabular argument.
 This library uses the latter "A" device.

 The library also supports S-matrices with one or more ports (up to 98) using the logic from s2spice.cpp.
-The original article only supported 2.
+The original article only supported 2, while s2spice.cpp only supports up to 8 ports.
+I increased the number of ports supported in case one wanted to perform port tuning which requires a lot of ports.